Maghreb: Ethnic groups

 Historically, the Maghreb was home to significant historic Jewish communities called Maghrebim, who predated the 7th-century introduction and conversion of the region to Islam.
 The earliest recorded Jewish settlement in the region dates back to the third century BCE under Ptolemaic rule in what is now Libya, although Jewish presence may have begun even earlier.
-Jewish communities continued to develop throughout the Roman period in present-day Tunisia, Algeria, and Morocco, with evidence of their existence during the early centuries CE.
-During the early Muslim era, Jews flourished in major urban centers such as Kairouan, Fez, and Tunis, despite facing intermittent persecution, notably under the Almohads.
-The influx of Sephardic Jews from Spain and Portugal, fleeing pogroms, forced conversions and expulsions in the 14th to 16th centuries, further augmented the Jewish presence in North Africa.
+Jewish communities continued to develop throughout the Roman period in present-day Morocco, Algeria, and Tunisia, with evidence of their existence during the early centuries CE.
+Jews flourished in major urban centers such as Fes, Kairouan, Tunis, and Tétouan despite facing intermittent persecution, notably under the Almohads.
+The influx of Sephardic Jews from Spain and Portugal, fleeing Christian pogroms, forced conversions, and expulsions in the 14th to 16th centuries, further augmented the Jewish presence in the Maghreb.

-Africans from south of the Sahara joined the population mix during centuries of trans-Saharan trade.
-Traders and slaves went to the Maghreb from the Sahel region.
-On the Saharan southern edge of the Maghreb are small communities of black populations, sometimes called Haratine.
+During centuries of trans-Saharan trade, Black Africans from the Sahel joined the population mix.
+Enslaved peoples and traders went to the Maghreb from the region.
+On the Saharan southern edge of the Maghreb are small communities of Black populations, sometimes called Haratine.

-In Algeria especially, a large European minority, known as the "pied noirs", immigrated to the region, settling under French colonial rule in the late 19th century.
-As of the last census in French-ruled Algeria, taken on 1 June 1960, there were 1,050,000 non-Muslim civilians (mostly Catholic, but including 130,000 Algerian Jews) in Algeria, 10 per cent of the population.
+In Morocco, Tunisia, and particularly Algeria, a large European minority, known as the "pied noirs", immigrated to the region, settling under French colonial rule in the late 19th century.
+As of the last census in French-ruled Algeria, taken on 1 June 1960, there were 1,050,000 non-Muslim civilians (mostly Catholic, but including 130,000 Algerian Jews) in Algeria, 10 percent of the total population.
 They established farms and businesses.
 The overwhelming majority of these, however, left Algeria during and following the war for independence.

-In comparison to the population of France, the Maghrebi population was one-eighth of France's population in 1800, one-quarter in 1900, and equal in 2000.
-The Maghreb is home to 1% of the global population as of 2010.
+Compared to the population of France, the Maghrebi population was one-eighth of France's population in 1800, one-quarter in 1900, and equal in 2000.
+The Maghreb is home to one percent of the global population as of 2010.

-Another significant group is Turks, who migrated with the expansion of the Ottoman Empire.
+Turks also form a significant group in the Mediterranean Maghreb; this community migrated with the expansion of the Ottoman Empire.